koichincom/still-waiting-discord/README.md

 Bot: [Starts monitoring john's activity]
 [After wait time if no response]
 Bot (Channel): @john, you did not respond to this message.
 Please reply!
-Bot (DM): Hi john!
-You haven't responded to a message in #general.
-         Original message: [link]
-         Please consider replying when you have a chance.
 ```

 ### Role Mentions